THUNDERGROOVE/SDETool-legacy/README.md

 More input types for -i use the typeName and display name to lookup with the best match working?

-More calculations like damage for things like dampening, range amps, speed, etc.(Implemented GenericCalculateValue, should make it easier when I get to it)
+More calculations like damage for things like dampening, range amps, speed, etc. (Implemented GenericCalculateValue, should make it easier when I get to it)

+Some key value cache type system for things like cache[TypeID] = mDisplayName for faster searches